Skip to main content

 Hybrid state

-Tableland has registry contracts deployed on each chain (currently live on Ethereum, Optimism, Arbitrum One, Arbitrum Nova, Polygon, and Filecoin).
+Tableland has registry contracts deployed on each chain (currently live on Ethereum, Optimism, Arbitrum One, Arbitrum Nova, Base, Polygon, and Filecoin).
 Thus, applications can take advantage of its host chain's security and execution with contract-driven SQL and access control logic.
 Offchain, there is a decentralized network of database "validator" nodes running the Tableland protocol.
 This helps guarantee there isn't a single point of failure when storing and querying table data.
 At a high level, the network consists of the following:

 • Onchain: Table creates and writes pass through the registry smart contract on each base chain (statements are written to event logs).
 This includes the SQL statement itself plus custom access controls defined in smart contracts such that data is available onchain.